 What nutritional advantages does salmon skin offer pets?

-Salmon skin provides omega-3 fatty acids, which promote healthy skin, a glossy coat, and joint mobility.
-It also contains protein and vitamin B12, supporting muscle maintenance and nervous system function.
+Salmon skin is a source of omega-3 fatty acids that enhance healthy skin, shiny coat and joint mobility.
+It also has protein and vitamin B12, which helps to maintain the muscles and the nervous system.

 Why is raw salmon skin risky for pets?